-ModBus / BACnet
+ModBus

-The Crest boiler can be connected to and controlled by a Building Automation System through a ModBus or BACnet interface.
+The Crest boiler can be connected to and controlled by a Building Automation System through the ModBus interface.
 Connect the A and B wires to the A and B terminals.
 If connecting another cable (in a daisy chain), connect the shield wire of the first cable to one of the shield terminals, and the shield wire of the second cable to the other shield terminal.
-If it is desired to ground the cable shield at the heater, connect the shield wire to one of the shield terminals, and install a jumper across the two (2) terminals in connector X5 on the ModBus / BACnet interface board.
+If it is desired to ground the cable shield at the heater, connect the shield wire to one of the shield terminals, and install a jumper across the two (2) terminals in connector X5 on the ModBus interface board.